saperez24/az-projects/README.md

 - Add SSH public key to Azure Key Vault for more secure access to VM.
 - Create an ARM Template to deploy multiple VMs
 - Create a VM Scale Set to have better control on the number of VMs as needed.
-- Utilize some kind of error checking.
-What if there is no Public IP address entered in the Powershell prompt?
-Is SSH open to the public?
+- Utilize if/else in Powershell or Bash script.
+For now, this is fine.